stakater/Playbook/content/stakaterplatform/stakaterplatform.md

 | AWS_SECRET_ACCESS_KEY | (Define only if `CLOUD_PROVIDER` is `aws`) AWS Secret Access Key. |

 6. [Add the public SSH key](https://docs.gitlab.com/ee/ssh/#per-repository-deploy-keys)(Deploy Keys) to your GitLab account with **write access** printed at the end of pipeline logs.
-7. Once key is added StakaterPlatform will deploy on your cluster (Estimated time: 10-15 minutes). :confetti_ball: :confetti_ball:
+7. Once key is added, StakaterPlatform will deploy on your cluster (Estimated time: 10-15 minutes). :confetti_ball: :confetti_ball:
 8. Use the printed dashboard token to access the Kubernetes dashboard at `dashboard-control.DOMAIN`

 ## Verification